Sienci-Labs/Resources/cnc-fun/software/cnc-post-processors.md

 </tbody>
 </table>
 [/su_table]

-[/su_table]
+### Fusion 360 Export Settings

-**To avoid potential issues with Fusion 360, we also recommend you make the following checks to your post-processor:
+*To avoid potential issues with **Fusion 360**, we also recommend you make the following checks to your post-processor:

-- Change the '**Safe Retracts**' to “Clearance Height” and NOT “G28”.
+- **Safe Retracts** set as **“Clearance Height”** and NOT “G28”.
 It will be obvious that you have this on if you don't have limit switches or forget to home your machine and at the start of the job your bit plunges suddenly really deep into your material.
-- **Output M6** set as "No" (unless you plan to set up tool changing)
+- **Output M6** set as **"No"** (unless you plan to set up tool changing)
-- **Output Tool Number** set as "No" (unless you plan to set up tool changing)
+- **Output Tool Number** set as **"No"** (unless you plan to set up tool changing)

-<h3>Vectric VCarve</h3>
+### ATC Post-Processors

+[See this page](https://resources.sienci.com/view/atc-before-you-begin/#software-upgrade) for the ATC-compatible post-processors for Vectric and Carveco.

+### Vortex Post-Processor

+[See this page](https://resources.sienci.com/view/vx-software-basics/#post-processor-installation) for the Vortex post-processor file and how to install it on Vectric.
+Note that we do not have post processors for other CAM programs.

+### Vectric Machine Configuration

-If you are using <strong>Vectric VCarve</strong>, you can create a custom machine configuration file for your CNC.
+If you are using <strong>Vectric VCarve</strong>, you can create a custom machine configuration file so you can assign a  default post-processor for your CNC.
 Go to Machine, and in the drop down select Machine Configuration.

 ![](/_images/_cnc-fun/_software/cnc_so_postpro_vectric-config.jpg){.aligncenter .size-medium}

-Please refer to the image below to fill out the configuration.
 For the latest version of VCarve, please input all the LongMill accelerations as 750mm/s² and AltMill accelerations as 1500 mm/s².
-If not using these CNC's, consult your manufacturer for your recommended motor speeds.
+If not using these CNCs, consult your manufacturer for your recommended motor speeds.

 ![](/_images/_cnc-fun/_software/cnc_so_postpro-longmill.jpg){.aligncenter .size-medium}

 https://youtu.be/6Hr-pja4eI8

-**Fun fact:** some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve - all starting just as the LongMill has from an Arduino Uno.
+**Fun fact:** some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve - all of which started with the Arduino Uno, just like the LongMill had!